nttgin/BGPalerter/docs/configuration.md

 * Monitors analyze the data flow and produce alerts.
 Different monitors try to detect different issues.
 * Reports send/store the alerts, e.g. by email or to a file.

+> In config.yml.example there are all the possible components declarations (similar to the one of the example below).
+You can enable the various components by uncommenting the related block.

+Example of composition:

 ```yaml
 connectors:
   - file: connectorRIS